 Below are four plans so that you can fast with some continuity throughout Great Lent and Holy Week on a level that is possible for you that maintain continuity within Church tradition.[*See note 1 for further explanation below].
 If you generally have found yourself not fasting at all year after year, at least practice the Basic Fasting Level.
 If you have no health impediments, are prepared to increase prayer and charitable deeds then try one of the more strict plans.

 - STANDARD PARISH FASTING (this is a recommendation of the Pan-Orthodox Preparatory Committee and is standard practices for parishes): On Mon-Friday throughout Lent and Holy Week, refrain from eating a full meal until after noon.
 Abstain from all meat throughout Great Lent and Holy Week.
-Abstain from eggs and dairy throughout, but when this is not possible most definitely on Pure Week, on Wednesdays and Fridays throughout the period, and during Holy Week.
-Note, as in the history of the Church, so also in many jurisdictions dispensation is given for dairy or eggs for sustenance in our modern context, especially on Sat/Sun.
+Abstain from dairy throughout, but when this is not possible most definitely on Pure Week, on Wednesdays and Fridays throughout the period, and during Holy Week.
+Note, as in the history of the Church, so also in many jurisdictions, when "working in the field" dispensation is given for either dairy or eggs for sustenance in our modern context, especially on Sat/Sun.
 On Mon-Fri of the first week of the Great Fast and Mon-Sat. of Holy Week abstain from vertebrate fish.
 Hard liquor is to be abstained from throughout all of Lent.
 A modest amount of wine/beer is allowed on Saturdays (except Holy Saturday) and Sundays (except for those addicted to alcohol, who should abstain from all alcohol anyway).
 During Holy Week (from Holy Monday to Great Saturday), try to fast as strictly as possible, and especially from Thursday evening after supper until Saturday night, abstaining from meat, eggs, dairy, fish, and alcohol.
 Eat no full meals but only collations (small meals for health) from Thursday night after supper until Saturday after the Basil Liturgy, but then still eat only fasting foods.
 Following the midnight Liturgy we break the ascetical fast and eat all kinds of foods as it is the Feast of feasts, with a completely fast-free week following.

 - In general, the words of St. Isaac of Syria are pertinent for exceptions, where he states: “If you cannot fast for two days in a row completely, at least fast until evening.
 And if you cannot fast until evening, then at least keep yourself from eating too much.”
 (Homily 51).